johnson-robert3/Lake-Eutrophish-GHG/README.md

 Copies of all scripts and files used for analyses and figures/tables at the time of manuscript acceptance have been archived in Zenodo. [![DOI](https://zenodo.org/badge/226179406.svg)](https://doi.org/10.5281/zenodo.18990039)

-The compiled dataset used for the manuscript is available in this Github repository (Data/ghg-model-dataset_ms-data.csv) with accompanying metadata (Data/ghg-model-dataset_ms-metadata.xlsx).
+The compiled dataset used for the manuscript is available in this Github repository (Data/ghg-model-dataset_ms-data.csv) with accompanying metadata (Data/ghg-model-dataset_ms-metadata.xlsx), and can also be recreated using the scripts listed below.

 Repository maintained by RA Johnson (email: robert.a.johnson@wisc.edu).